TobiasGleiter/nextjs13-mqtt-microservices/README.md

 # Post and Comments App

-## Microservice Architecture with Next.js and Node.js
+## Microservice Architecture with Next.js, Node.js and Mqtt

-Welcome to the Microservice Architecture with Next.js and Node.js project.
-This application is built using Next.js on the frontend and Node.js on the backend, designed to showcase the power and flexibility of microservices.
-This application uses Next.js in frontend and Node,js in backend to achieve a microservice architecture.
+Microservices have become a popular architectural pattern for building scalable and maintainable applications.
+In this project, we leverage Next.js for the frontend and Node.js for the backend to implement a microservices-based application.
+Additionally, we incorporate MQTT, the Message Queuing Telemetry Transport protocol, to enable efficient, real-time communication between microservices, making it an ideal choice for IoT applications and other scenarios where lightweight, reliable messaging is crucial.

 ## Overview